LDN For Hashimoto’s Is Not As Effective as You Think

 The exact mechanism of action is actually not well understood, so we are not going to focus on it for this discussion.

-The important thing to know here is that LDN is one of the only prescription medications which can be used to treat Hashimoto’s.
+The important thing to know here is that LDN is one of the only prescription medications that can be used to treat Hashimoto’s.

 It would be one thing if LDN was one of many potential options that Hashimoto’s patients have at their disposal but this isn’t true.